How Much Traffic Do You Need for AB Testing?

 In general, it’s always best not to set a test to run for any longer than 30 days, with 60 days being the absolute maximum.
 Running a test for more than 3 months is risky because many of the parameters will change over such a long period (on average, 10% of internet users erase their cookies once a month, which will contaminate your test results).

-What results can you expect from an A/B test in relation to site traffic?
+What site traffic results can you expect from an AB test?

 In other words: what is the minimum increase in conversion rate needed to be confident that test results are reliable in relation to the number of unique monthly visitors?